maestroant/DemoReCapcha2/README.md

 4. We form a POST request with the result of the captcha.

 Result output.
 If we see "Verification Success...
-Hooray!" it means everything is ok! ;) The material is provided for informational purposes only.
-I am not responsible for misuse and damage caused.
+Hooray!" it means everything is ok! ;)

+The material is provided for informational purposes only.
+I am not responsible for misuse.